ddemkiw/CV/README.md

 - Worked closely with manager on various department projects including:
   - hiring new personnel,
   - internal training for new software launches,
-  - designing effective procedures for CRM systems,and
+  - designing effective procedures for CRM systems, and
   - implementing effective cost management systems
 - Responsible for overseeing the adequate processing of over 1000 legal documents daily to guarantee the proper flow of inter-office communication
 - Designed new workflow systems ensuring faster turnaround and higher customer retention